SamanthaBooth81/clay_and_fire/README.md

 - The delivery confirmation page image wasn't Loading on the deployed site.
 To fix this I changed the image source to the images [AWS](https://aws.amazon.com/?nc2=h_lg) url to display the image.

+# User Feedback

+- Make the Price on the product card bolder
+- Change 'Quantity' to 'Qty' on Product Details page.
+- Add a slight margin to the bottom of the product cards

+**Peer Code Review Feedback**

+My project was shared on Slack with other Code Institute students.
+The feedback received was:
 # Search Engine Optimisation (SEO)
 In order to find the relevant keywords for my project I made the following searches on [Google](www.google.co.uk) and [Word Tracker](www.wordtracker.com)  along with a few combinations: